Navigating through maelstroms – aboard ODR

 Sharing – Exploring the potential uses of generative AI for ODR

 Generative AI is one type of AI (one which in the past year has dominated headlines) which continues to hold immense promise for the future.
 Generative AI is especially good at summarising information, synthesising data and subsequently generating useful content.
 In discovering its potential application in the context of ODR, generative AI could assist in dramatically speeding up the drafting of legal documents or the generation of personalised settlement proposals.
-In this session, Ms Sharyn Chang will share generative AI solutions geared specifically towards the legal industry.
+In this short introduction which serves as a precursor to the debate to follow, Ms Sharyn Ch’ang will debunk some of the myths about generative AI, and highlight some of the benefits and risks of use of generative AI by the legal profession and those involved in ODR.

 3:10 – 4:05pm